my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, reading and running.

+### Ekanshi
+- New to open-source
+- At a bootcamp in India

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...